-My name is Katie Sandhu, and I’m a high school senior from the San Francisco Bay Area.
-Participating in AP US Government and Politics and interning with iCivics fueled my passion for civic education and engagement.
+My name is Katie Sandhu, and I am a student at Northwestern University.
+Participating in AP US Government and Politics and interning with iCivics in high school fueled my passion for civic education and engagement.
 I designed Civicate because my work with underserved middle school students highlighted the need for civic education in schools.

-Many students learn better with bite-sized video lessons, and this seemed like a pressing need even before students moved to online learning in the spring of 2020.
+Many students learn better with bite-sized video lessons, and this seemed like a pressing need.
 I have done all the research, writing, storyboarding, and animation design for Civicate so far, but I welcome anyone who wants to help expand this site.
 There are more topics to explore and more students to reach.
 Please contact me if you are interested.

 Mission & Vision